danbev/learning-ai/notes/ggml.md

     return alloc;
 }
 ```
-I'll revisit this later when it is used.
+I'll revisit this struct later when it is used.

-That will return us back in the example:
+That will return us back in the example and we will call:
 ```c
   ggml_gallocr_alloc_graph(galloc, c_graph);
 ```